premnirmal/StockTicker/.github/ISSUE_TEMPLATE/feature_request.md

 [Readme]: https://github.com/premnirmal/StockTicker/blob/master/README.md
 [Contributing guide]: https://github.com/premnirmal/StockTicker/blob/master/CONTRIBUTING.md

-**Is your feature request related to a problem?
-Please describe.**
+**Mandatory: Is your feature request related to a problem?
+Yes or no, please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Eg. I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Mandatory: Describe the solution you'd like**
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**